 Shorter Is Better Than Longer in a Performance Review Template

-While you may find it tempting to create a performance review that covers every aspect of an employee’s performance, remember that the performance review needs to be useful.
+While you may find it tempting to create a performance review that covers every aspect of an employee’s performance, you need to remember that the performance review needs to be useful.
 An employee who has 30 different performance goals will feel overwhelmed.
-As a result, she may perform more poorly than if the manager had pulled out the top 10 goals for her to work on.
-This allows the manager to provide focused follow up during the year that emphasizes her most significant deliverables.
+As a result, he or she may perform more poorly than if the manager had pulled out the top 10 goals for the employee to work on.
+This allows the manager to provide focused follow up during the year that emphasizes the employee's most significant deliverables.

-Are Values or Tasks Emphasized in Employee Performance Expectations?
+Are Values or Tasks Emphasized in the Employee's Performance Expectations?

 Some companies focus their performance reviews on the company values rather than hard numbers, such as sales or customer feedback.
 A values-based review focuses on whatever values the company has set, such as risk-taking, teamwork, and a customer-centric focus.
 Many performance review templates feature a mix of values and tasks, with goals in both areas.